Georgetown Law

 Preliminary and Exploratory Research

-You will chose a paper topic in consultation with your professor.
-However, you will likely need to do preliminary or exploratory research to find a topic that meets the requirements that have been set forth.
+You will select a paper topic in consultation with your professor.
+However, you will likely need to do preliminary or exploratory research to find a topic that meets the requirements.

-The criteria for a topic can include, but are not limited to, timeliness, uniqueness, historical importance, or a lack of existing discussion or research.
-Preliminary and exploratory research assists in ascertaining if the topic you're considering meets the criteria.
-Preliminary and exploratory research is an integral tool in choosing a topic efficiently.
+The criteria for a topic can include but are not limited to, timeliness, uniqueness, historical importance, or a lack of existing discussion or research.
+Preliminary and exploratory research assists in ascertaining if the topic you're considering meets the criteria and is an integral tool in choosing a topic efficiently.

 The resources listed below are particularly helpful for this process: